DrMemCS/drmem/README.md

 [`tokio`](https://tokio.rs/) async scheduler module.
 To build it, you'll need a Rust installation.

-*NOTE: This project is in a very early state.
-Eventually I want users to specify which drivers to use in the `drmem.conf` file.
-Right now everything is getting built and run.*
+**NOTE: This project is in a very, very early state.
+Eventually I want users to specify which drivers to use in `drmem.conf`.
+Right now every driver gets built and run.**

 ## Colophon